 The skirt steak is a thin cut from the beef diaphragm.
 This cut is extracted from the muscles inside the animal's abdomen, known as a skirt.
 The skirt steak comes from the area below the ribs.

-The flank steak has the particularity of being much thicker, broader, and flatter than the skirt steak.
+The flank steak is much thicker, broader, and flatter than the skirt steak.
 This cut is often confused with the skirt steak because they are extracted from practically the same area, that is, from the animal's diaphragm.
-Its flavor is much more intense than the skirt steak, but it is just as meaty.
+It's just as meaty but its flavor is much more intense than the skirt steak.

-The skirt steak is much fattier than the flank steak; thanks to this particularity, the skirt steak is much more tender when cooking and eating and requires less cooking time than the flank steak.
-It is much easier to prepare!
-Although it requires a long marinating time, you will not need as many hours as with the flank steak.
+For example, the skirt steak is much fattier and has more marbling than the flank steak.
+Which means skirt steak is much more tender and requires less cook time than the flank steak.
+In other words, it's way easier.
+Although it requires a long marinade time, you won't need to cook it nearly as long as you will a flank steak.
 When preparing skirt steak, the high temperatures allow the muscle fibers to break down independently.

-Flank steak has the quality of being much thicker than skirt steak, which cooks much faster because it is thinner.
+Flank steak is much thicker than skirt steak and needs a few extra minutes more to cook.
 But thanks to its thickness, flank steak has a much more intense flavor than skirt steak, as long as it is prepared correctly and without overdoing it with the marinade.
-For the meat to be exquisite, you must be attentive to what you marinate it with and how long you leave it to rest in the mix with the chosen ingredients.
+For the best experience, you must be attentive to how long you let it sit in the marinade.

-To marinate a skirt steak, you will only need an hour or two at most, but flank steak requires you to leave it overnight.
-The marinating time, however, depends a lot on the recipe you will prepare: check very well before you get down to work.
+- To marinate a skirt steak, you will only need an hour or two at most, but flank steak requires you to leave it overnight.
+The marinating time, however, depends a lot on the recipe: check before you get down to work.

 - The best way to cook flank and skirt steak is on the grill over high heat.
 You'll get a nice char and the cuts lend well to the fire and coals (or gas) of the grill.